Your Military Transition Checklist

 If you are not comfortable with your answers, start taking steps that yield comfortable answers.
 Take control of your finances NOW.
 Being in a strong financial position will give you better choices that may lead to greater job satisfaction, security, and growth.

-Build a profile on the most well-known job boards and set up alerts for categories for which you’re well qualified.
+Build a profile on RecruitMilitary's job board and set up alerts for categories for which you’re well qualified.
 Discover what jobs align with your military experience.
-For example, RecruitMilitary’s job board has an MOS translator to show you the jobs you may be qualified for, based on your military occupation.
-I wish something like that was available when I transitioned!
+RecruitMilitary’s job board has an MOS translator to show you the jobs you may be qualified for, based on your military occupation.

 Draft a Resume

 Start by gathering all your military evaluations, training records, and award write-ups.
-Once you have those, register for weekly webinars and online resources that can aid you in the resume writing process.
+Once you have those, register for webinars and online resources that can aid you in the resume writing process.
 Keep it to two pages and use bullets, with each bullet stressing an accomplishment, not just a list of duties.
 Join one of our live resume workshops and connect with a subject matter expert to answer your questions about drafting or enhancing your current resume.

 Get Some Practice

-About six months out from your transition date, start attending career fairs where you also network with employers and recruiters.
+At least six months before your transition date, begin attending events where you can network with employers and recruiters.
 Attending a virtual and in-person career fair is an excellent way to hone your elevator speech and see the types of civilian workforce opportunities that are out there.

-Finally, but most importantly, if there are others who will be impacted by your transition, i.e. family, sit down and talk about the changes that are coming.
+Finally, but most importantly, if there are others who will be impacted by your transition, i.e. your spouse and family members, sit down and talk about the changes that are coming.
 Having everyone on the same page can greatly reduce the amount of stress you’ll experience in the transition process.

 Planning and taking action are imperative for a successful transition.
 We are here to support you every step of the way.
 Good luck!